Large Granny Square with Circle Centre

 fox and raccoon crochet brooches

-Okay, I think these are the only finished things this week.
-They’re little crochet brooches.
-The pattern for the raccoon is from issue 33 of Simply Crochet magazine.
+The crochet pattern for the raccoon is from issue 33 of Simply Crochet magazine.
 I made the fox so that he had a friend.
-Same pattern just different colours.
+It’s the same pattern, just different colours.
 The raccoon pattern is designed by Becky Garratt.
-I looked at her blog and I like it very much.
+I looked at her blog, and I like it very much.

 Drops Karisma selection

-This is new wool for a blanket that has been “commissioned” (my Sister in Law has asked me to make it).
-The colours have been taken from a tile from a victorian fireplace.
-I’m assuming that once the blanket is finished, it will drape beautifully somewhere beside the fire on a cold winter’s day (or something like that).
-It is Drops Karisma and seems ok, I’ve not used it before.
-I have made a tentative start but the pattern I’ve chosen might need tweaking.
+This new wool, Drops Karisma, is for a granny square blanket that has been “commissioned” (my sister-in-law has asked me to make it).
+The colour inspiration comes from painted tiles from her Victorian fireplace.
+I’m assuming that once the blanket is finished, it will drape beautifully somewhere beside the fire on a cold winter’s day.
+I have made a tentative start to making some granny squares, but the pattern I’ve chosen might need tweaking.

 collection of petal patch granny squares

-Last week I started the Petal Patch blanket.
-I found the pattern for this on Betsy Makes and it makes a change from the standard granny without going crazy.
+Last week I started the Petal Patch crochet blanket.
+I found the granny square pattern on Betsy Makes, and it makes a change from the standard granny without going crazy.
 I really like it.
 I have pretty much pilfered the colour scheme from Attic 24’s Harmony blanket.

 petal patch granny square